 I will not go into the details here, but the IMF has laid out what we think needs to be done: better regulation, stronger supervision, and proper incentives for the private sector.

-Her speech proved well-structured and well-written. it contained enough to be serious and not too much to be tedious.
-That’s a difficult balance for an IMF speaker.
+Her speech proved well-structured and well-written.
+So, it contained enough to be serious and not too much to be tedious.
+That’s, of course, a difficult balance for an IMF speaker.